walteryu/catdd/README.md

-# CSCI E-63 Big Data Analytics - Fall 2018

-## Final Project - U.S. Commute Time Reduction with Machine Learning (Spark ML)
+# 2018 CA Trash Data Dive - Quantifying Water Quality Impacts of Tobacco in Litter

+## Trash Characterization and Pollution Impacts Data Analysis

-### Author: Walter Yu, Graduate Degree Candidate
+### Author: Walter Yu, P.E.

 ### Abstract

-The average commute time within each U.S. census division has a large impact on its economy, productivity, infrastructure and environment.
-Longer commute times cause lost wages for workers with longer commute times, additional wearing of highway infrastructure and environmental impacts.
-As a result, this study evaluates commute patterns with the National Household Transportation Survey (NHTS) [dataset](https://nhts.ornl.gov/) provided by the Federal Highway Administration (FHWA) and whether public transportation or additional transportation planning could reduce commute times based on data analysis.
+The State Water Resources Control Board (SWRCB) is in process of adopting its [Trash Amendments](https://www.waterboards.ca.gov/water_issues/programs/stormwater/trash_implementation.html) which prohibit trash discharge to Waters of the State to minimize environmental impacts.
+One major component of trash is cigarette butts and tobacco products which are a form of non-biodegradable litter.
+In addition, this litter contains tobacco which may lead to health impacts when incorporated into discharged runoff.
+The National Institute of Health (NIH) published an [article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2697937/) in 2009 which outlines these impacts and recommendations for reducing them.
+As a result, this study evaluates methods to quantify potential water quality and health impacts of tobacco incorporated into litter.

+This study was developed as part of the 2018 CA Trash Data Dive which was organized by the SWRCB and hosted by the San Francisco Estuary Institute.
+It analyzes trash characterization data from the Bay Area Stormwater Management Agencies Association (BASMAA) street sweeping and curb inlet screen [evaluation study](http://basmaa.org/Announcements/tracking-cas-trash-street-sweeping-curb-inlet-screen-evaluation) and the [CalEnviroScreen dataset](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-30) provided by the CA Environmental Protection Agency (CalEPA).

 ### Introduction

-This project continues the analysis developed for the 2017 NHTS Data Challenge.
-Whereas the contest entry focused on exploratory data analysis (EDA) and visualization, this project will continue analysis with Spark and machine learning.
-Specifically, it seeks to answer the following questions:

-1. What additional relationships between data can be identified with Spark ML?
-2. Can these relationships identify trends to reduce average commute time?
+Quantifying the impacts of tobacco in litter would help with develop public policy and shifting public opinion, so this study address the questions listed below with data analysis and visualization:

+1. Which publicly available datasets would be useful in quantifying water quality impacts?
-3. If so, then what are some recommendations to do so?
+2. If so, then what are some effective methods for analyzing them?

-Questions covered by the 2017 NHTS Data Challenge were as follows:

-1. Which are the census divisions with the most trips per [household](https://nhts.ornl.gov/assets/2017UsersGuide.pdf)?
-2. What are the average commute distance and time within those divisions?
-3. Could public transportation or transportation planning reduce commute times?
-4. What are some recommendations for improving commute times based on [demographic data](http://www.city-data.com/)?
+3. What are some observations and next steps from this study?

-### NHTS Data Analysis
+### Data Analysis

-The 2017 NHTS Data Challenge analyzed the households, trips and vehicles tables of the NHTS dataset to evaluate commute trends by census division.
-Specifically, the tables were analyzed to evaluate average commute distance and time.
-It provided an overview of U.S. commuter trends and recommendations to reduce average commute times.

-### NHTS Machine Learning

-Spark ML was used to continue the 2017 NHTS Data Challenge to evaluate relationships within the NHTS dataset tables.
-Specifically, relationships between average annual trips, miles traveled and commute time.
+The BASMAA and CalEnviroScreen datasets were analyzed and visualized in Google Earth as follows:

+1. BASMAA Trash Characterization: Dataset includes cigarette butt volume collected at 3 monitoring sites in 2015; as a result, the site locations and volume data were summarized for analysis.
+2. CalEPA CalEnviroScreen: Dataset includes potential health impacts due to groundwater and drinking water risk; as a result, scores within the same zipcode as the BASMAA monitoring sites were summarized for analysis.
+3. BASMAA and CalEnviroScreen Visualization: Both datasets were compared in Google Earth to demonstrate the effectiveness of this approach to quantifying water quality impacts.

 ### Tools and Process

 The tools and process listed below were used to analyze data and provide recommendations:

-1. Jupyter Notebook - Exploratory data analysis and visualization were completed using this notebook.
+1. Excel and CSV Files - Exploratory data analysis and data cleaning were completed in Excel and CSV.
-2. Apache Spark and Spark ML - Modules used to develop analysis from 2017 NHTS Data Challenge.
-3. Python Modules - The modules listed below will need to be installed in order to run this notebook.

-  * Pandas
-  * NumPy
-  * SciPy
-  * Seaborn
-  * Matplotlib
-  * PySpark (Spark ML)
+2. Google Earth - Data visualization was completed by importing BASMAA and CalEnviroScreen CSV data.
+3. Machine Learning (Next Step) - Additional analysis may be used to compare data features.

 ## Installation
-Clone Github repository, then run notebook with [Python](https://www.python.org/) and [Jupyter Notebook](https://jupyter.org/).
+Clone Github repository, then open KMZ file with [Google Earth Desktop](https://www.google.com/earth/download/).